Anne Neville, Queen of England

 Edward of Middleham, Prince of Wales; Credit – Wikipedia

 On April 9, 1483, King Edward IV died, several weeks before his 41st birthday, and his eldest son Edward became king with his uncle Richard, Duke of Gloucester as his Lord Protector.
 Richard feared that the Woodvilles would attempt to take control of the young king.
 Anthony Woodville, 2nd Earl Rivers, the young king’s maternal uncle, and Sir Richard Grey, the young king’s half-brother, were arrested and executed.
 The Duke of Gloucester had his nephew brought to the Tower of London on May 19, 1483, to await his coronation, which never happened.
 The widowed Elizabeth Woodville and her children once again sought sanctuary at Westminster Abbey, fearing the Duke of Gloucester’s further actions.
-Cardinal Thomas Bouchier, Archbishop of Canterbury persuaded Elizabeth to let her second son, Richard, Duke of York, leave sanctuary and join his brother, who was lonely, at the Tower of London.
+Cardinal Thomas Bouchier, Archbishop of Canterbury persuaded Elizabeth to let her second son, Richard, Duke of York, leave sanctuary and join his lonely brother at the Tower of London.
 Richard joined his brother on June 16, 1483.
 The two boys were seen less and less until the end of the summer of 1483 when they disappeared from public view altogether.
 Their fate is unknown.

 Richard, Duke of Gloucester was informed by an unknown clergyman, probably Robert Stillington, the Bishop of Bath and Wells, that Edward IV’s marriage was invalid because he had previously contracted to marry Lady Eleanor Butler, who was living when the marriage to Elizabeth took place.
 This made Edward IV and Elizabeth’s children illegitimate and upheld Richard’s claim to the throne.
 The citizens of London drew up a petition asking Richard to assume the throne, which he agreed to on June 26, 1483.
 On July 6, 1483, Richard and his wife Anne Neville were crowned in Westminster Abbey.
 The Titulus Regius, enacted by Parliament in 1484, officially declared Edward IV’s children illegitimate.